revenate/actionate/README.md

 __Support Extremely Long Logs__

 Actionate currently handles 99% of logs seamlessly.
 However, extremely long logs trigger an `Oops, something unexpected happened` error.
-The Actions Web UI can't currently handle these extremely long logs either, you're prompted to download the raw logs instead.
+The Actions Web UI can't currently handle extremely long logs either, you're prompted to download the raw logs instead.
 This upcoming enhancement will ensure that all logs, regardless of size, are fully supported.